UAO3

 This HNBR-based rubber is obtained through selective hydrogenation of the NBR's butadiene groups.
 It is commonly used for power-assisted steering and for air conditioning.

-Polar solvents (ketones, esters and ethers)
+Compatibility issue | Chlorinated hydrocarbons Polar solvents (ketones, esters and ethers) Strong acids |

-Temperature range -30°C / +150°C (short-term peak at +160°C)
+Temperature range | -30°C / +150°C (short-term peak at +160°C) -40°C / +150°C with particular HNBRs |

 NBR (Nitrile Butadiene Rubber)